monimoyd/customer_segments/README.md

 # Content: Unsupervised Learning
 ## Project: Creating Customer Segments

+### Project Overview
+In this project I applied unsupervised learning techniques on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.
+I first explored the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
+Afterwards, I preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.
+With the good, clean customer spending data, I applied PCA transformations to the data and implement Gaussian Mixture Model (GMM) clustering algorithms to segment the transformed customer data and choose the cluster with best Silhouette Score.
+Finally, I compared the segmentation found with an additional labeling to verify the clustering done.
+Also, I suggested A/B testing so as to assist the wholesale distributor with future service schedule from five days a week to 3 days a week.
+Finally, I suggested a way to use supervised learning algorithm which can be used for the same problem in future.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: